hrgodmann/JustForFunHG/README.md

 ## Art Functions

-random_vanGogh() creates random art plots based on data that is randomly sampled from different distributions.
+make_art() creates random art plots based on data that is randomly sampled from different distributions.
 The packages tibble, tidyverse, ggthemes need to be installed.
 Insert any number and see what happens!